aswingokul/GSTestAssignment/README.md

 ## Deliverables

 After the tests are run, you can see the html reports generated my mochawesome under the `reports` folder.
 There are screenshots of the test failures and a video recording of the entire test is generated under `videos/features` folder.
-It'll be in the mp4 fornat and can be viewed using any mainstream video players.
+It'll be in the mp4 format and can be viewed using any mainstream video players.

 ## Development